THE-DEEPDAS/ShieldGuard/README.md

 ## 🌟 Features

 - **AI-Driven PTSD Chatbot**: Offers confidential, 24/7 emotional support and therapy for soldiers.
+- **Blockchain-Secure Messaging**: A tamper-proof, end-to-end encrypted communication system leveraging blockchain to ensure secure, real-time intelligence sharing for military operations.

+### Blockchain-Secure Messaging Details

+- **End-to-End Encryption**:

+  - Messages are encrypted using AES-256 encryption for maximum security.
+  - Only the intended sender and receiver can decrypt the messages.

+- **Blockchain Integration**:

+  - Each message is stored as a block in a blockchain.
+  - The blockchain ensures tamper-proof communication by linking blocks with cryptographic hashes.
+  - Any modification to a message invalidates the blockchain, ensuring data integrity.

+- **Real-Time Communication**:

+  - Messages are delivered instantly using WebSocket technology.
+  - Users can view their chat history, which is securely stored in the blockchain.

+- **User-Friendly Interface**:

+  - Chat messages are color-coded for easy differentiation between sent and received messages.
+  - Users can select a recipient from their chat list or manually enter a username to start a new conversation.

+- **Impact**:
+  - Prevents interception risks during military operations.
+  - Ensures secure and verifiable communication for critical missions.

+---

+## 🌟 Other Features

 - **Veteran Skill-Sharing Hub**: Enables veterans to upskill, mentor, and monetize their military experience.

 ### Veteran Skill-Sharing Hub Details